Venestiteration/memory-palace/README.md

 ### Security and limitations

 The API is localhost-oriented but several operational routes lack authentication.
 The frontend/backend Bearer-token convention is inconsistent.
 Personal content may leave the machine through model, embedding, Readwise, or Telegram providers.
 Review path checks and runtime-created directories before exposing the service.

-### STAR summary

-- **Situation**: Personal knowledge arrives from disconnected sources and decays without feedback.
-- **Task**: Build a schedulable local loop from capture to retrieval and reflection.
-- **Action**: Added provider abstractions, atomic writes, SQLite/vector indexes, FastAPI routes, PWA views, and health jobs.
-- **Result**: An incremental, searchable and askable knowledge workflow with explicit token and privacy boundaries.

 ## License